 Take it from your favorite paddle junkies: we’ve had the opportunity to explore rivers all over our home state.
-Colorado is home to some incredible rafting adventures.
+Colorado rafting adventures are unlike any other.
 If you haven’t had the opportunity to explore many of them, let us fill you in on how great a Colorado whitewater rafting trip can be.

-Here are the Colorado whitewater rafting trips that must be on your radar!
+Here are the Colorado whitewater river rafting trips that must be on your radar!

-We can’t talk about rafting trips in Colorado without getting into our state’s namesake river, the Colorado River offers a number of great stretches that can be done in a day.
-From the mouth of Gore Canyon, all the way down into Glenwood canyon, there are a number of day-trip sections suitable for a wide range of abilities.
+We can’t talk about rafting trips in Colorado without getting into our state’s namesake river.
+Whitewater rafting on the Colorado River takes place on a number of great stretches that can all be done in one day.
+From the mouth of Gore Canyon, all the way down into Glenwood Canyon, there are a number of day-trip sections suitable for a wide range of abilities.

 The Eagle River also offers some outstanding day-trip stretches.
 Check out the upper Eagle from Minturn to Edwards and the lower Eagle River from Wolcott to the town of Eagle.